maxenceeudier/stoik/README.md

 # Setup
 To run the project, follow these steps:

- 1. Create a .env file at the root of the project, using the provided .env.template.
+ 1. Create a .env file in the api folder, using the provided .env.template.

- 2. Run "npm install --prefix api" to install node_module

  2. Open your terminal and navigate to the root of the project.

+ 3. Run "npm install --prefix api" to install node_module

- 3. Run the command make.
+ 4. Run the command make.
 This will launch basic tests and start the project in development mode.

 # Commands
  1. make re-dev: Stops and rebuilds the project.